I recently took a look at some Air Purifiers for use in a room that’s moderately smoked in.

 Overall, I’m a little disappointed with the sound levels of each.
 I’d really like a purifier that’s truly quiet on the lower settings.
 It’s honestly not that hard to design.
 It’s called “using one massive fan that utilizes the maximum possible space”, and “designing an enclosure to minimize restrictions in airflow”.
 If you want to get really fancy, you can get into actual fan-blade design, well thought-out-bearings, and all that other fun stuff, but I’ll keep my expectations for the future low for now.

-In terms of smokey-air, the 1st purifier really did a good job alleviating it.
+In terms of smoky-air, the 1st purifier really did a good job alleviating it.
 The 2nd got rid of the smoke, but not as much of the smell.

 As a final note, smokers should keep in mind that an air purifier will pull smoke out of the air, and maybe even some of the chemicals that smell.
 However, there are toxins created by smoking that it won’t remove.
 A simple example is carbon monoxide (CO – the same gas in car exhaust that helps in making it so deadly).
 Thus, you still want to make sure that you still introduce fresh air, even with a purifier running.
 The air might not smell like it’s poisonous, but it might be getting poisonous without your knowledge.

-Compared to the round HEPA, the removal of smoke smell was instantly noticable.
-Since I bought two, I placed the first in a smokey room, and the second near a littlerbox in the basement where it started getting rid of the litterbox-smell right away.
+Compared to the round HEPA, the removal of smoke smell was instantly noticeable.
+Since I bought two, I placed the first in a smoky room, and the second near a litterbox in the basement where it started getting rid of the litterbox-smell right away.